preeve9534/signalk-lube-controller/README.md

 This can be accomplished with a plugin like [signalk-switchbank](https://github.com/preeve9534/signalk-switchbank/).

-The raw JSON configuration for a __signalk-process-scheduler__ instance that handles just a shaft librication task might look like this.
+The raw JSON configuration for a __pdjr-skplugin-process-scheduler__ instance that handles just a shaft librication task might look like this.

 ```